 Psychotherapy

 Cognitive behavioral therapy (CBT) is the most commonly used approach to treating social anxiety disorder (and anxiety disorders overall).
 Cognitive behavioral therapy is typically short-term and goal-oriented.
-For teens with social anxiety disorder, this method of psychotherapy targets the unhealthy thinking patterns and behaviors that drive the social anxiety, and provides the tools and skills to manage the thoughts and choose healthier behaviors.
+For teens with social anxiety disorder, this method of psychotherapy targets the unhealthy thinking patterns and behaviors that drive the social anxiety and provides the tools and skills to manage the thoughts and choose healthier behaviors.
 Cognitive behavioral therapy also helps teens with SAD understand the connection between their thoughts, feelings, and behaviors.
+Early intervention and treatment are crucial for helping young people manage social anxiety and improve their mental health.

 Exposure Therapy

 While not as common as CBT, exposure therapy can be an effective psychotherapeutic approach for teens with social anxiety.
-Exposure therapy gradually exposes the teen to their fears (while keeping them safe), while teaching helpful strategies for managing the fear.
-Exposure therapy is based in the belief that the more a person encounters their fears, the less and less scary they become.
-Exposure therapy also helps teenagers learn they can feel fear, and “do it” (whatever it is they are afraid of – in this case, social situations) anyways.
+Exposure therapy gradually exposes the teen to their fears (while keeping them safe) while teaching helpful strategies for managing the fear.
+Exposure therapy is based on the belief that the more a person encounters their fears, the less and less scary they become.

 Medications